ADD-SP/ngx_waf/README-EN.md

 ### fork() failed while spawning "worker process" (12: Cannot allocate memory)

 It may be caused by frequent run  `nginx -s reload`.
-This module will allocate some memory when reading the `nginx.conf`, but some memory will not be released immediately after run `nginx -s reload`, so it is frequently` nginx -s reload` is very likely to cause this error.
+This module will allocate some memory when reading the `nginx.conf`, but some memory will not be free immediately after run `nginx -s reload`, so it is frequent in a short time running `nginx -s reload` will most likely cause this error.

-You can kill all of nginx‘s processes and restart nginx.
+You can kill all of nginx's processes and restart nginx.

 ## Performance